-- 1.1 The School deems the following to be "prohibited items" in accordance with Section 550ZA(3) of the Education Act 1996 and Regulation 3 of the Schools (Specification and Disposal of Articles) Regulations 2012: - 1.1.1 knives or weapons, alcohol, illegal drugs and stolen items; - 1.1.2 tobacco and cigarette papers, fireworks and pornographic images; - 1.1.3 any article that a member of staff reasonably suspects has been (or is likely to be) used: - (a) to commit an offence; or - (b) to cause personal injury to, or damage to the property of, any person (including the student); and - 1.1.4 any item banned by the School's 'Guidelines' (contained within the Student Manual). - 1.2 The School has banned items that are reasonably believed potentially to cause harm or disruption.
-Students must not have these items in their possession on School premises or when they are in the lawful charge and control of the School (for example, on a School trip).
+- 1.1 The School deems the following to be "prohibited items" in accordance with Section 550ZA(3) of the Education Act 1996 and Regulation 3 of the Schools (Specification and Disposal of Articles) Regulations 2012: - 1.1.1 knives or weapons, alcohol, illegal drugs and stolen items; - 1.1.2 smoking and vaping paraphernalia, fireworks and pornographic images; - 1.1.3 any article that a member of staff reasonably suspects has been (or is likely to be) used: - (a) to commit an offence; or - (b) to cause personal injury to, or damage to the property of, any person (including the student); and - (c) any item banned by the School's 'Guidelines' in the Student Manual or the Drugs & Drug Testing Policy - 1.2 The School has banned items that are reasonably believed potentially to cause harm or disruption.
+Students must not have these items in their possession on the School site or when they are in the lawful charge and control of the School (for example, on a school trip).